 During PI there’s a lot of what one may call extracurricular activities, but we like to view them as an unseparable part of the whole experience.
 Outdoor movie projections, sport activities, trips to the Petnica pool complex, various workshops, music nights and stargazing are just some of the ways we fill out our free time.

-I'm a 21-year-old undergraduate Psychology student with big dreams of becoming a scientist.
-I'm interested in cognitive and developmental psychology, as well as psycholinguistics.
-I've been at Petnica Science Center for a year now and I seem to have become what we call a GP assistant - doing everything from mentoring psychology projects to facilitating workshops or doing administrative work.
+I like to think of myself as a dancer and an aspiring scientist.
+I'm a final-year undergraduate psychology student interested in language, particularly in how babies develop it, what can go wrong during that process and how we can help.
+During my time at Petnica Science Center I have slowly become what we call a GP assistant - doing everything from mentoring psychology projects to facilitating workshops or doing administrative work.
 I've been a dancer since my early teens, so when I'm not working hard on becoming a researcher, I'm probably at the studio doing ballet or hip hop.

 I’m gonna make this short.
 I like dogs, outdoors, good food, and that’s about it.
 Fine!
 If you are that persistent, I’m currently on my final year of studies in chemistry, during which I’m working on some obscure things in some obscure fields of studies.
 To answer your question: yes, I do know how to make drugs, but no, I’m not going to.
 A lot of my free time is spent on being outside, exploring caves, climbing mountains, and making my parents question my life choices.
 I’m trying to channel all of my extra energy into making the world a better place – or just a place – by popularizing science through various popular science themed events and projects.